Network Flow Log Audit with Cilium + CLS

 --set hubble.export.dynamic.config.content[0].excludeFilters[1].destination_ip[0]=169.254.0.71

-/var/run/cilium/hubble/events-all.log. - Excludes traffic with source or destination IP
+/var/run/cilium/hubble/events-all.log. - Exclude traffic where source IP or destination IP is

 Export Configuration Details

-Hubble supports two export methods: static export and dynamic export:
+Hubble supports both static export and dynamic export:

 |---|---|---|

-Dynamic export is recommended as it is more flexible, supports multiple rules, and does not require pod restarts when configuration changes.
+Dynamic export is recommended as it is more flexible, supports multiple rules, and does not require pod restarts when modifying configuration.

 Filters

-For the complete list of filter fields supported by includeFilters and excludeFilters, refer to the FlowFilter message in flow.proto.
+The complete list of filter fields for includeFilters and excludeFilters is defined in the FlowFilter message in the flow.proto source.
 Common fields include:

 | Field | Description | Example |